huan-lui/hexagonal-multimodule/README.md

 #### Outbound/driven/secondary ports.

-Once they explain that to you, you notice that you app will have **dependencies**, for example, on something _to store your users._
+Once they explain that to you, you notice that you app will have **dependencies**, for example, on something _to store your customers._

 You ask your architect and he says that there are lots of discussions about using relational or non-relational databases, but that you should not worry about that.

 But your PM wants a review of the code in 2 weeks and says that the application will have more logic to develop in the future, so the sooner you have something, the better.

 Ok, so you decide to work on your code and abstract the database.
-You create an interface called `UserRepository`, not depending on the technology
+You create an interface called `CustomerRepository`, not depending on the technology

     ```java
-    public interface UserRepository {
+    public interface CustomerRepository {
-        void save(User user);
+        void save(Customer customer);
-        User findById(String id);
+        Customer findById(String id);
     }
     ```